Accord-Project/bsdd/README1.md

 ### Rules About Missing Data

-bSDD should define rules how to express missing data.
+bSDD should define rules on how to express missing data.
 It is ok to have no `physicalQuantity` for dimensionless properties (e.g. count, percentage) or enumerated properties (having a list of `allowedValues`).
 But such missing data is expressed as various free texts: